swaggest/fchi/README.md

 ### Request handlers

-chi uses standard net/http request handlers.
+chi uses fasthttp request handlers.
 This little snippet is an example of a fchi.Handler func that reads a user identifier from the request context - hypothetically, identifying the user sending an authenticated request, validated+set by a previous middleware handler.